 Graham Greenleaf holds a research appointment as Professor of Law & Information Systems at UNSW Australia Faculty of Law, and as Founding Co-Director and Senior Researcher of the Australasian Legal Information Institute (AustLII) and associated international projects (particularly AsianLII, CommonLII & WorldLII).
 Further biographical details are on his web pages.

-Michael is a Professor in the Faculty of Law.
+Michael is a Professor in the Faculty of Law & Justice and the Head of the School of Private and Commercial Law.
 He researches in the field of intellectual property law, focusing in particular on national and international trade mark law, the international regulation of geographical indications of origin, and copyright law.

-Michael is the co-author, with Professor Robert Burrell, of Australian Trade Mark Law (Oxford University Press, 2nd ed, 2016), one of the leading texts on the topic.
-He is also the co-author, with Professors Kathy Bowrey, Dianne Nicol, Jane Nielsen and Kimberlee Weatherall, of Australian Intellectual Property: Commentary, Law and...
+Michael is the co-author, with Professor Robert Burrell, of Australian Trade Mark Law (LexisNexis, 3rd ed, 2024), one of the leading texts on the topic.
+He is also the co-author, with Professors Kathy Bowrey, Dianne Nicol, Jane Nielsen and Kimberlee Weatherall, of Australi...

 Deborah Hartstein is a PhD Candidate at UNSW Law, supervised by Bronwen Morgan and Amy Cohen.
 Her PhD is looking at the law and political economy of the use of ‘platform technologies’ (e.g. data and algorithms) in Australian food retail.
 Deborah has a JD (Distinction) from UNSW, has written in the area of legal professional regulation, and has worked as a research assistant for a number of UNSW law faculty members – including members of the Allens Hub’s FLIP stream, researching topics like the use of AI in the practice of law.
 Deborah’s research interests fan out from the point of intersection...